Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

 \section{Method}

-In Sec.~\ref{Subsec:Sim}, we summarize how we simulate the data stream; in Sec.~\ref{Subsec:SysError} how we define CEs and artificially add them to the data stream; and in Sec.~\ref{Subsec:astroPE} how we perform PE and infer \hubble.
+We summarize how we simulate the data stream in Sec.~\ref{Subsec:Sim}, how we define CEs and artificially add them to the data stream in Sec.~\ref{Subsec:SysError}, and how we perform PE and infer \hubble in Sec.~\ref{Subsec:astroPE}.